gluonhq/client-samples/README.md

 # Gluon Client Samples

-This repository has been discontinued.

-The Client samples can be found at [Gluon Samples](https://github.com/gluonhq/gluon-samples).
+This repository has been superseded and the Client samples can be found at [Gluon Samples](https://github.com/gluonhq/gluon-samples).